-Data reduction can be made based on certain field values in the QlikView document.
-When entering field values in Section Access connecting to field values in Section Application, it is very important that all values really exist in the section application.
-If this is not the case, and you log in using a value that exists only in section access, no reduction will take place.
+Data reduction can be made based on certain field values in a QlikView document.
+When entering field values in Section Access connecting to field values in Section Application, it is very important that all values really exists in the section application.
+If this is not the case, and you log in using a value that exists only in section access, no reduction will take place (if using QlikView 7.01 or earlier).
 This is due to the associative logic in QlikView.
 If no value is found, no selection will be made and hence no reduction will take place.